RobTrew/tree-tools/index.md

 ---
 home: true
 layout: default
-title: FoldingText — Plain text productivity for geeks
+title: Plain text productivity for geeks
 description: Plain text productivity for geeks.
 As you type, FoldingText auto-formats your document into sections, lists, and paragraphs.
 Fold sections to see the big picture.
 Focus to see the details.
 ---